Afraid of Fireworks? Focus on the Noise.

 But this song gets stuck in your head!
 If you haven’t seen this you can talk about animals or insects that jump.
 Either way when you hear a firecracker and it makes you jump, keep jumping!
 You can sing the song if you know it or say the noise of the animal and jump around.

-Give it a try!
+Give one of these tips a try!
 If it doesn’t work…well…you’re probably at the same place you were before you tried!
 If you have any other tactics or if this DOES help you, I’d love to hear about it in the comments!
 Either way, good luck and happy, safe 4th of July!!

 I hope you enjoy this easy 4th of July tip!
 Might as well pin a picture to remember or share with anyone who might find it helpful!
 Please follow along over on our facebook and pinterest pages, we’d love to see you again!